alerrad/tiny-planner/README.md

 - Looks fine :)

 ## PS
+Basically, this was just one of my homework assignments.
 Most stuff here is done in a hurry))